Aravindray/Aravindray/How to do it!.md

 This 3 arrows is called prompt >>> in python or c:\Users\name> in windows terminal.
 For more information type **prompt /?**.

 Once you decided the format we have to save it in registry editor.
 The format I chose is Date & Time | Path >

+### How to download PC Battery Report in windows 10/11

+Open the cmd prompt as admin and type this command

+        powercfg /batteryreport /output "D:\battery_report.html"